inUtil-info/node-red-cloudflared/README.md

 ## Usage

 Once installed, you can use the node in your Node-RED flow by adding a `cloudflared` node.
-The node will output a public URL when the tunnel is successfully created.
+The node offers three modes of operation, configurable via its settings:

+#### 1. Test Mode (Default)

+In this mode, the tunnel is established in a testing environment.
+No local URL is exposed, and instead, a default page is displayed to indicate whether the tunnel has been successfully established.
+This mode corresponds to the "hello-world" example from the Cloudflare Developers documentation.

+#### 2. Quick Tunnel Mode

+This is the most commonly used mode for scenarios where you do not have your own domain managed in a Cloudflare account.
+In this mode, the local URL defined in the node configuration is exposed through a temporary public URL provided by Cloudflare.
+This allows quick and straightforward access to local services without the need for additional configuration.

+#### 3. Managed Tunnel Mode

+In this mode, you can establish a tunnel using a token from your Cloudflare account.
+This mode is intended for users with their own domain hosted on Cloudflare.
+The local URLs and their associated public URLs are defined and managed through the Cloudflare user interface.
+A token is required to enable this mode.

 ### Input